jvalin17/FileComparison/README.md

 ##### How to Run:
 1. Open Terminal/Command line.
-2. Go to “Vungle Assignment” folder
+2. Go to “Vungle_Assignment” folder
-3. Go to “Test_Files” folder
+3. Go to “FileCompare” folder
 4. Run Python program by using command – python FileComparisonTest.py